UPDATE: Vasquez found guilty on all four charges

 Haag said he has information that Vasquez could potentially be a flight risk that he did not disclose in open proceedings.

-UPDATE as of 3:20 p.m. - Jury is now deliberating the fate of former SAPD police chief.
+UPDATE (3:20 p.m.
+Wednesday) - Jury is now deliberating the fate of former SAPD police chief.

 Tim Vasquez, former San Angelo Police Chief, took the stand in his federal trial Wednesday.
 Vasquez is charged with one count of bribery and three counts of honest service mail fraud.

-Note: UPDATE (4 p.m.
-Thursday) - After being found guilty by a jury in federal court, Tim Vasquez was remanded into the custody of US Marshals.
-UPDATE (2:30 p.m.
-Thursday) - Vasquez has been found guilty on one count of bribery and three counts of honest service mail fraud.